raschmitt/net-core-docker-sample/README.md

 ## How to run

 ### Running the API

-1. After cloning this repository go into the `NetCoreDockerSample` directory and run:
+1. After cloning this repository go into the `NetCoreDockerSample` directory and run `docker-compose up`.

-`docker-compose up`

 2. Access [http://localhost/swagger](http://localhost/swagger) and you are good to start playing with this API.